Efficient Deep Neural Network for Photo-realistic Image Super-Resolution: Results

-We also report the perception score on the various scale factors in Table~\ref{table:ours_perception}.
-Note that our models are capable of processing multiple scale factors with a single network, which requires more parameters than the other methods that have similar complexity.
-However, without the multi-scale approach, each scale-specific networks have to be stored, so that the overall parameter is increased eventually.
-To the best of our knowledge, this characteristic is the first attempt at the perception-based SR task.
+We also report the perception scores on various scale factors (\Tref{table:ours_perception}).
+Our models are capable of processing multiple scales with a single network.
+Unlike ours, a network without multi-scale training can only restore a specific scale, which limits the generalization ability to unseen degradation.
+However, our methods enjoy such generalization by using the multi-scale training strategy.